vivshaw/zettel/pages/Apache Kafka.md

+---
-tags:: message queue, distsys, data, Apache
+tags: message queue, distsys, data, Apache
+---

 - unclear errors and how to solve them:
 	- did you get an error like: `error while creating ephemeral at /brokers/ids/1, node already exists`?